AllenInstitute/aics-segmentation/README.md

 **Note: This repository only has the code for the "Classic Image Segmentation Workflow".
 The deep learning part can be found at [https://github.com/AllenInstitute/aics-ml-segmentation](https://github.com/AllenInstitute/aics-ml-segmentation)**

+We welcome feedback and submission of issues.
+Users are encouraged to sign up on our [Allen Cell Discussion Forum](https://forum.allencell.org/) for quesitons and comments.

 ## Installation